-From Schiffbau we moved on toa bistro-style place known for their moules et frites and is also a small supermarket and a place where you can buy a bicycle.
+From Schiffbau we moved on to Les Halles a bistro-style place known for their moules et frites and is also a small supermarket and a place where you can buy a bicycle.
 We sat down to a plate of mussels and a cold glass of wine.
 By this time we were starting to fill up, but I’m not one to say no to a place a mussels, even if they are served in a month without a “R”!

 When we left Les Halles, we were quite full, but we knew we still had two more places to go.
-After a stop at a Mexican style place we moved on to dessert in the.
+After a stop at a Mexican style place we moved on to dessert in the Viadukt Markthalle.
 I like going to the Viadukt, which has an interesting history.
 In the area between a railway bridge in use and one now only open to pedestrians, an indoor market was opened.
 It’s fun to wander through the stalls and one of my favorite stands is the British Cheese Centre.
 But first to dessert.
 We were served a scoop of ice cream of our choice (I went for yuzu) and more homemade cookies and truffles we could ever eat at the St. Jakob Beck.

 After all that food, we weren’t quite ready to go home so we went down to the lake to hang out, talk and watch the sun set.

 Then it was time for Alex’ birthday gift.
 I know she likes seeing cities from above (check out her blog post on seeing Innsbruck from above) and she enjoys a good gin.
-Last year at the SlowFood Festival she tasted the and fell in love.
-I immediately knew where I would take her the next time she visited: the in the , Zurich’s highest building and Switzerland’s highest from 2011 until 2015.
-Then Basel built the and that is currently the highest in Switzerland.
+Last year at the SlowFood Festival she tasted the Clouds Gin from Humbel and fell in love.
+I immediately knew where I would take her the next time she visited: the Clouds Bistro in the Prime Tower, Zurich’s highest building and Switzerland’s highest from 2011 until 2015.
+Then Basel built the Roche Tower and that is currently the highest in Switzerland.
 During the construction phase of the building, I was lucky enough to take a tour of the building and the roof with my colleagues as our office had done some of the geology for the foundation.
 I had been to the bar and to the restaurant so I knew what to expect.
 We rode the elevator up to the 36th floor and stepped into the bistro.
 Right as we walked in a table in front of the window with the magnificent view opened up.
-We couldn’t get over the view and while we sipped our delicious Gin meets Sage drinks (Clouds gin, Martini Ambrato, sage and cucumber), we stared out of the window, took photos, talked, watched the surfers brave the “ and then decided on another drink and small dessert.
+We couldn’t get over the view and while we sipped our delicious Gin meets Sage drinks (Clouds gin, Martini Ambrato, sage and cucumber), we stared out of the window, took photos, talked, watched the surfers brave the “citywave” and then decided on another drink and small dessert.
 Alex ordered an iced Vietnamese coffee and I went for the iced chai latte.
 I don’t like to order chai lattes as they are often too sweet, but this was perfect.
 Lots of spices and not too sweet.
 Our sweet indulgence was a warm chocolate lava cake with sour cream ice cream and the perfect ending to our foodie weekend.

 Thank you to Alex for our annual foodie weekends, and I look forward to next year’s adventure!